Belarusian Wikipedia: History

 Articles in the Belarusian Wikipedia were inconsistently written in both variants of the orthography, leading to conflicts between the adherents of the two.

-A "clean" version in the official orthography was initiated in the Wikipedias "incubator" at Wikimedia's Meta-Wiki.
+A "clean" version in the official orthography was initiated in the Wikipedia's "incubator" at Wikimedia's Meta-Wiki.
 The application for a new Wikipedia was approved in March 2007.

 Upon approval, in the evening of the same day, over 6,000 articles written in the pre-reform orthography were transferred from the "be.wikipedia.org" domain to "be-x-old.wikipedia.org", while the 3,500 pages from "Incubator" were moved to "be.wikipedia.org".
 However, due to a software bug, the move did not go smoothly: in the morning the articles seemed to have disappeared, and users could not log in.
 This led to a number of news reports that articles in old Belarusian orthography were deleted from Wikipedia.

 In September 2015, the domain name of the classical orthography Belarusian Wikipedias was changed from be-x-old.wikipedia.org to be-tarask.wikipedia.org, reflecting the official language subtag assigned by the Internet Assigned Numbers Authority in 2007.

 Including the time in the "incubator", the current variant of be-Wikipedia has existed since August 2006.

-According to the Belarusian Wikipedian Volha Sitnik, the separation of the two Wikipedias wasn't very calm at first.
-However, as of 2023, the communities of the two Wikipedias in Belarusian language are having good relations and cooperate each other.
+According to the Belarusian Wikipedian Volha Sitnik, the separation of the two Wikipedias was not very calm at first.
+However, as of 2023, the communities of the two Wikipedias in Belarusian language are having good relations and cooperate with each other.

+The Belarusian Wikipedia written in Taraškievica remains one of the few resources that use the alternative orthography, which experienced a peak in popularity on the internet in the mid-2000s.

+Since 2012, when the edition written in the official (academic) orthography surpassed the alternative one in the number of articles, the gap has steadily increased.
+The number of editors contributing to the alternative orthography edition declined after 2012 and has remained at the same level for many years, whereas the number of editors in the academic orthography edition continues to grow.
+This is explained by the fact that learning the alternative orthography requires additional effort, while the academic orthography is taught in schools.